kubedb/docs/docs/guides/elasticsearch/cli/cli.md

 ### How to Delete Objects

 `kubedb delete` command will delete an object in `default` namespace by default unless namespace is provided.
-The following command will delete a Elasticsearch `elasticsearch-dev` in default namespace
+The following command will delete an Elasticsearch `elasticsearch-dev` in default namespace

 ```console
 $ kubedb delete elasticsearch elasticsearch-demo
 elasticsearch.kubedb.com "elasticsearch-demo" deleted
 ```

 You can also use YAML files to delete objects.
-The following command will delete a elasticsearch using the type and name specified in `elasticsearch.yaml`.
+The following command will delete an Elasticsearch using the type and name specified in `elasticsearch.yaml`.

 ```console
 $ kubedb delete -f elasticsearch-demo.yaml